amineasli/sysconfig-snapshot/README.md

 ## Usage

-    # sysconfig-snapshot [--output file] [--verbose] [--help] [--version]
+    # sysconfig-snapshot [--output file] [--compress] [--help] [--version]

 ## Examples
 Take a snapshot of the system.
-The resulting file will be located in the /var/log/sysconfig-snapshot/ directory :
+The resulting text file will be located in the /var/log/sysconfig-snapshot directory :

     # sysconfig-snapshot

-Same result but in verbose mode :
+Compressing the default snapshot file :

-    # sysconfig-snapshot --verbose
+    # sysconfig-snapshot --compress

-You can also save the snapshot in a different file :
+You can also save the snapshot in a different text file :

     # sysconfig-snapshot --output myreport

+Same result but in compressed format :

+    # sysconfig-snapshot --compress --output myreport

 ## License
 GNU GPL v2.0, see LICENSE.